 |'they' (masculine)||'they' (feminine)|

 English he refers to males, she to females and it to nonhuman or inanimate "neuter" words.
 In languages like French and Spanish, which distinguish only masculine and feminine gender, the pronoun used for apparently "neuter" words corresponds to the grammatical gender of the noun: French elle means both 'she' for females and 'it' for feminine nouns.
 Of course, many languages fail to distinguish pronominal gender at all (the way the same English pronoun you refers to any addressee regardless of gender).

 Unlike nouns in most languages, pronouns often distinguish person (although consider examples of languages that mark person on nouns like the Uto-Aztecan languages).
 Not only does English have a pronoun for a single person being spoken about (3rd person singular (s)he), but it also has a pronoun for the person spoken to (2nd person singular you) and the speaker (1st person singular I).

 |'I' (masc & fem)||'you' (masculine)||'he'|

-Pronouns may also take the lead of nouns and distinguish grammatical case.
+Pronouns may also follow the noun's lead and distinguish grammatical case.
 English nouns are impoverished when it comes to morphological (formal) case marking, but our pronouns still manage to distinguish case quite clearly: I is used as the subject (nominative case), but me as an object (accusative case).
-Compare examples case-marked pronouns in Classical Greek and English.
+Compare examples of case-marked pronouns in Classical Greek and English.